maliMirkec/personal-website/source/portfolio/yearbook-trase/index.md

 ## Responsibilities

-- Developed a new Wordpress theme from scratch based on a design.
+- Developed a new WordPress theme from scratch based on a design.

 [View other projects](/portfolio/) or [contact me](/about-me/).